kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ###### Option 2

 Leaving an empty targetRefs.
 While this is theoretically possible without a breaking change, this would be another fundamental change to policy attachment (to allow policies without a targetRef).
 Additionally, this is also suffer from the same problem of being perceived as an applicable scope for both Gateways and Workloads in the namespace.

 This option is also inconsistent with other API fields where an empty field or absence of a it does not mean select all.
 See [recent comment](https://github.com/kubernetes-sigs/gateway-api/pull/3887#discussion_r2176125600) on the proposal for empty ParentRef field.

-###### Option 3
+###### Option 3 (Recommended)

 An empty pod selector.
 Kubernetes official docs clarify that the semantics of empty selectors are the decision of the API owner.
 In fact, many Kubernetes APIs (I know Service API does the opposite :/) using empty selectors as a select-all mechanism.
 See [NetworkPolicy podSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.33/#networkpolicy-v1-networking-k8s-io), PodDisruptionBudget, ResourceQuota, and more.